 Fears.
 We all have them.
-Whether it is a fear of heights or perhaps you suffer from claustrophobia, your partner can help you face those fears and overcome them.
+Whether it is a fear of heights or perhaps you have claustrophobia, your partner can help you face those fears and overcome them.

-We have a series on here about facing my fears where we deliberately put ourselves in situations that we are not 100% comfortable in.
+We have a series about facing my fears where we deliberately put ourselves in situations in which we are not 100% comfortable.
 We think it helps us grow as individuals.
 But it also helps us grow as a couple.

 But knowing I was there to comfort her and help her out kept her calm until she got back to the surface.
-It of course didn’t stop me from carrying on afterwards and having an awesome adventure either!
+It, of course, didn’t stop me from carrying on afterward and having an excellent adventure either!

 Being stripped bare

 Being stripped bare in front of someone you love is not the same as facing your fears.
 It is much worse than that.
-It is allowing someone to become so close to you that they see you at your most vulnerable.
+It allows someone to become so close to you that they see you at your most vulnerable.

 Couples travel will open up your most vulnerable sides.

 One of you falls victim to a sneaky snake charmer throwing his pet snake around your neck.
-12 hours later you can’t control the liquids coming out of either end of your body because of salmonella poisoning.
+Twelve hours later, you can’t control the liquids coming out of either end of your body because of salmonella poisoning.

 Perspective: It’s not all bad